 - Home delivery available only to students, faculty, and staff that are 100% learning or working from home, therefore not able to get to campus to retrieve library materials.

-- Staff and faculty can still request to have library materials delivered to their campus office through the Request feature in the catalog.
+- Staff and faculty can still request to have library materials delivered to their campus office through the Request feature in the catalog by selecting "Work Address" from the drop-down.

 - Scan and Deliver service is also still available.
 Scan & Deliver is an electronic document delivery service for all students, faculty, and staff that allows you to request electronically scanned journal articles and book chapters from the library’s own collections.